🎉 hey, I shipped skillcraft.ai — it shows you which dev skills are in demand

 Looking at the performance demo above, you might think “Well, a few milliseconds difference isn’t much.”
 But consider this: that’s just one selector.

 Real-world applications often have thousands of selectors, style rules, and frequent DOM updates.
 Here’s where things get interesting.
 CSSOM isn’t just about parsing CSS once when the page loads.
-It comes into play every time:
+It comes into play every time you add or remove styles dynamically, when the viewport size changes and media queries need re-evaluation, when DOM elements are added or removed, or when classes and styles are modified.

 These seemingly simple operations can trigger a cascade of CSSOM work behind the scenes.
 Each time you add a class to an element, the browser doesn’t just apply those new styles.
 It needs to recalculate whether this change affects other elements, handle any inherited properties, and potentially adjust the layout of the entire page.